Signed in as:

 While you are on the program you will often feel full and no desire to eat.
 It's amazing, but it's very important that you do continue to eat.
 The hunger suppression will make eating smaller portions easy.
 Eat healthy food, with an emphasis on protein, and drink plenty of water.
 Make sure that the limited food you are giving your body is the good stuff it needs.
-This way you will still feel energy and your body will not horde fat, but will burn it first due to the calorie deficit you have created.
+This way you will still feel energy and your body will not horde fat, but will burn it first due to the calorie deficit you (and the medicine) have created.

 Our team is made up of medical professionals and estheticians.
 In the case of our weight loss programs, you will only be meeting with Nurse Practitioners and Registered Nurses.

 Yes.
 Long-term studies have been conducted on the extended use of tirzepatide (and the entire class of GLP-1 agonists) with very positive results.

 The safety and tolerability profile for tirzepatide is similar to other related drugs such as semaglutide and liraglutide.
 Tirzepatide side effects may include: Nausea, diarrhea, constipation, and vomiting.